hiroshimamiya/EPIB685/README.md

 Basic knowledge in generalized linear model (Materials equivalent to EPIB 621) is preferred but not necessary.

--   Students wishing to pursue employment as an epidemiologist and/or conduct environmental epidemiological research may wish to obtain the following resources from course reserve or purchase:
+Students wishing to pursue employment as an epidemiologist and/or conduct environmental epidemiological research may wish to obtain the following resources from course reserve or purchase:

-    -*Environmental Epidemiology: Principles and Methods*, RM Merrill (Jones & Bartlett Learning, 2008);
+      Environmental Epidemiology: Principles and Methods
+      RM Merrill, Jones & Bartlett Learning, 2008

-    -Exposure assessment in occupational and environmental epidemiology*, M Nieuwenhuijsen et al. (Oxford University Press, 2015);
+      Exposure assessment in occupational and environmental epidemiology, M Nieuwenhuijsen et al. Oxford University Press, 2015

-    -*A biological approach to environmental assessment and epidemiology*, TJ Smith and D Kriebel (Oxford University Press, 2010); and,
+      A biological approach to environmental assessment and epidemiology TJ Smith and D Kriebel
+      Oxford University Press, 2010

-    -US Environmental Protection Agency (EPA) - Guidelines for Exposure Assessment.
+      US Environmental Protection Agency (EPA)
+      Guidelines for Exposure Assessment.